NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 Command-line options for rig_calibrator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+``--robust_threshold`` Residual pixel errors and 3D point residuals (the latter multiplied by corresponding weight) much larger than this will be logarithmically attenuated to affect less the cost function.
+See also ``--tri_robust_threshold``.
+Type: double.
+Default: 0.5.
 ``--affine_depth_to_image`` Assume that the depth-to-image transform for each depth + image camera is an arbitrary affine transform rather than a rotation times a scale.
 Type: bool.
 Default: false.